jesse-grabowski/social-feeds/docs/architecture/development.md

 #### Timezones

-* All time data will be persisted in UTF-8.
+* All time data will be persisted in UTC.
 Data may be shifted into the user timezone client-side for display purposes

 #### Log Management